Winter Attic Temps: What’s Normal and Why It Matters

 Average Attic Temperature Range During Winter

 The average attic temperature during winter fluctuates based on various factors, including insulation quality, ventilation, and external weather conditions.
+The temperature of the roof deck and roof sheathing can also significantly influence attic temperature, especially depending on the roofing materials, shingle color, and how insulation is installed in relation to the roof sheathing.
 Understanding these temperature ranges helps homeowners maintain optimal attic conditions and prevent potential issues.

 Daytime Temperatures